fal-ai/fal-js/README.md

 const result = await fal.run('my-function-id');
 ```

-The result type depends on the result of your Python function
+The result type depends on the result of your Python function, types are mapped to their equivalent types in JS.

 ## Roadmap